cbsobral/NLP-Supervisor-Recommender/README.md

 ## Running the Application
 To run the app, you need to have the packages listed in the requirements.txt file installed.
 The objects `corpus_lemma`, `corpus_lemma.index`, `dict_lemma`, `corpus_stem`, `corpus_stem.index`, `dict_stem`, `sim_model` and `lda_model`(including `lda_model.expElogbeta.npy`, `lda_model.id2word` and `lda_model.state`) -- all located in the main GitHub folder -- are also necessary to run the application.

-## Behind the Code: What Changed since the Midterm
-Our progress can be traced back in the folder [initial](https://github.com/cbsobral/python/tree/master/initial), where you can still see our progress up to the [Midterm Report](https://github.com/cbsobral/python/blob/master/initial/Midterm%20Report.md).

-We found out that the model was very sensitive to our choice of stopwords to be removed, as well as to the number of topics we employed.
-We tested the accuracy of our predictions using master thesis proposals of our friends and then asking them whether the recommendations were consistent with their perception since all second-year students have just gone through this process of selecting a supervisor.

-Back in the midterm, we were only working with the topic modeling idea.
-But then, it occurred to us that we could improve our output recommendations significantly if we crossed each supervisor plan to the user's input.
-We accomplished that using a similarity matrix, that first classifies supervision plans concerning one another, and displays how supervision plans are associated with each topic.
-Once we have input from the user, we use this matrix to check how the plans of a given topic compare to the user's input.

-With the idea of combining the two strategies(i.e. topic modeling and similarity matrix) in mind, we again revisited the number of topics we elected.
-We found that reducing the number of topics in the model provided for better recommendations in the end.

-With [Streamlit](https://www.streamlit.io/), we developed the user's interface, where students input their research proposals and receive the output.

 ## References
 - Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
 O’Reilly Media Inc.